 Your power system has a built-in Web server that lets you control it directly from an internet browser on your computer.
 With the Web server, you can access the front panel control functions including the LAN configuration parameters.
+Up to two simultaneous connections are allowed.
+With additional connections, performance will be reduced.

-The built-in Web server only operates over the LAN interface.
-It requires Internet Explorer 5+ or Netscape 6.2+.
-You also need the Java (Sun) plug-in.
+NOTE The built-in Web server only operates over the LAN interface.
+It requires Internet Explorer 6+, Netscape 6.2+, or Firefox2+.
+You also need the Java (Sun) Plug-in.
 This is included in the Java Runtime Environment.
 Refer to Sun Microsystem's website.
+If you are using Internet Explorer 7, the tab functionality does not work with multiple connections.
+Open a separate browser window for each connection.